openstax/napkin-notes/kevin/concept_coach_event_based_spa.md

 The current `page`
 gets added as an `event`
-in the student's `event history` upon completion of the any (the first?) exercise at the bottom of the `page`.
+in the student's `event history` upon completion of the the first exercise at the bottom of the `page`.

-(CHECK based on mockup...)
+## When do the `spaced practice` exercises get populated?

+At the moment the `event`
+gets added to the student's `event history`.

 ## What if there are no exercises associated with a given `page`?